nntrn/bookstand/docs/_annotations/scripts-people-live.md

 *  answers with her Adult; she reports that she is afraid.
 Mother's answer, from her Parent, discounts the facts of the situation, namely that Mary is afraid.
 At this point Mary will probably get even more afraid and lose what little hold she has on her rationality.
 If she begins to cry, Mother may get angry or Mother may offer to let Mary come into bed with her.
 Whether Mother Nurtures or Persecutes Mary the effect of the discount is to diminish Mary's Adult thinking capacities.

 *  Discounts make people crazy.
-Ronald Laing, who has an intimate understanding of the discount transaction, gives several examples of discounts and their effect on people in his book Knots:
+Ronald Laing, who has an intimate understanding of the discount transaction, gives several examples of discounts and their effect on people in his book Knots:1

 *  The parent has information that the child wants.
 In order to be truthful, the parent has to either give the information or, without lying, explain why it isn't given.
 "I am embarrassed to tell you" is not a lie.
 "You are too young to know" is.
 "I am afraid you will get upset" isn't a lie; "I'll tell you when you are ready" is.